joshuaRiefman/pyo3-loom/README.md

 # pyo3-loom
-A crate for effortlessly exposing Rust functions to Python invocation with PyO3
+A crate for effortlessly creating Python bindings, including involving NumPy, to Rust source code with PyO3